GabrielL915/blog-carnival/src/content/blog/how-to-add-an-estimated-reading-time.md

 description: How you can add an 'Reading time' in your blog posts of AstroPaper.
 ---

 As the [Astro docs](https://docs.astro.build/en/recipes/reading-time/) say, we can use remark plugin to add a reading time property in our frontmatter.
 However, for some reason, we can't add this feature by following what stated in Astro docs.
 Therefore, to achieve this, we have to tweak a little bit.
 This post will demonstrate how we can do that.
+Oi

 ## Table of contents